-2.4 PRE-COURSE COMPETENCY SELF-ASSESSMENT ANALYSIS
+2.3 PRE-COURSE COMPETENCY SELF-ASSESSMENT ANALYSIS

 The blue bar chart displays the pre-test assessment indicating the participants' level of knowledge and skills in the competencies addressed in the PELS Course.
-The pre - participants' self-evaluation was vital as it helped the facilitators to support and give real-time feedback to the participants on the areas, they felt needed more enhancement, which is the likely reason that the post-assessment results show a greater improvement as indicated in the chart.
-From the post results, the participants indicate that their level of knowledge and skills greatly improved after the training.
+The pre - participants' self-evaluation was vital as it helped the facilitators to support and give real-time feedback to the participants on the areas they felt needed more enhancement, which is the likely reason that the post-assessment results show a greater improvement as indicated in the chart.
+From the post results, some participants showed that their level of knowledge and skills improved after the training, while others, the opposite.
 Their verbal comments further reflect the shift exhibited in the graph above.